inblocks/precedence/README.md

 For sure you need some explanation about the returned JSON response:
 - `took` is the number of millisecond this request needed to be processed at server-side;
 - `status` is the HTTP status code;
-- `data` contains every piece of information related to the data you provided;
+- `data` contains every piece of information related to the original data you provided;
   - `provable` contains the information that you will be able to prove using **_precedence_**;
     - `id` is the record identifier;
     - `seed` is the obfuscated fingerprint of the root `seed`;